Braceface, Bucktooth, Four-Eyed Fatty Bom Bom.

 The language we use influences our thought processes.
 Instead of using these labels, we should use ‘person-first language‘.
 It allows us to view the child as an individual first, instead of being tied to the disability.
 For instance, would you like it if you were called a ‘nerd’, or rather prefer being known as a girl who loves to study?
 By being labeled a nerd, we will quickly form an undesirable impression of her which narrows our acceptance towards her other abilities or interests.

-Instead if she is known as a girl who is studious, we are more accepting towards her interest for music and shopping.
+Instead if she is known as a girl who is studious, we are more accepting towards her interest in music and shopping.
 Similarly, when we label Joe as being a wheelchair user, we form a mental block on his abilities to play basketball, which he is proficient at.
 Instead, we can say that he is a basketball player who uses a wheelchair.

 Mary, on the other hand, grew up in a supportive environment.
 Her parents are avid users of person-first language, and would refer to Mary as a person with abilities.
 Their language influenced their neighbours to see Mary as a person separate from her disability.
 They know Mary as a girl who loves music, likes to draw and is diagnosed with autism.